 Constantly shuffling a few bucks on this credit card and a few bucks on that loan (on repeat) each month will just serve to keep you in this constant cycle with no end in sight.

-YOU, my friend, were born to thrive!
-And you cannot thrive when you’re buried under a mountain (or even a small hill) of debt!
+And you cannot thrive when you’re buried under a mountain of debt.

-While it is important to remember that fixing your finances requires a lot of patience, time and hard work I want to see you move your buns, get that debt paid off and take back control of your life!
+While it is important to remember that fixing your finances requires a lot of patience, time, and hard work, having a plan and taking action will help you get your debt paid off and take back control of your life.

-CON: You may end up paying some extra money in interest with this method since you’re paying off the smallest balance first (even if it has the smallest interest rate as well) and the debt with the highest interest rate might end up last on your debt priority list.
+Con: You may end up paying extra money in interest with this method since you’re paying off the smallest balance first (even if it has the smallest interest rate as well), and the debt with the highest interest rate might end up last on your debt priority list.

 The Debt Snowball System works by taking all your debts and listing them in order of balance – least through greatest – with #1 being the lowest balance and working your way up.